Different Types of Stroke

 The deficits left following this type of stroke may include:

-Strokes in the posterior cerebral artery will affect the temporal and occipital lobes, impacting the sight of the individual (Kyubu, Tadi & Dossani 2020).
+Stroke in the posterior cerebral artery will affect the temporal and occipital lobes, impacting the vision of the patient (Kyubu et al. 2020).

-Individuals who have experienced this type of stoke will potentially experience blindness in half their vision field (hemianopia) or the inability to perceive colours (Kyubu, Tadi & Dossani 2020).
+Individuals who have experienced this type of stoke will potentially experience blindness in half their vision field (hemianopia) or the inability to perceive colours (Kyubu et al. 2022).

-They may also experience dyslexia, memory deficits, aphasia or pupillary dysfunction (Kyubu, Tadi & Dossani 2020).
+They may also experience dyslexia, memory deficits, aphasia or pupillary dysfunction (Kyubu et al. 2022).

-About one in four stroke survivors will experience another one (ASA 2019).
+About one in four stroke survivors will experience another stroke in their lifetime (ASA 2019c).

-Therefore, implementing stroke prevention strategies, providing education and decreasing known risk factors for the individual are essential in the treatment following a stroke.
+Therefore, implementing stroke prevention strategies, providing education and decreasing known risk factors for the individual are essential following stroke.

 Question 1 of 3